 Can You Eat Salt Dough?

 No, you can’t.
 They are 50% salt!
-That’s why they can last for so long, the salt preserves them.
+That’s why they can last for such a long time, the salt preserves them.

 I’m not quite ready for Christmas, so I tried out some fall leaves.

-Try making these salt dough cookies.
-They are fail-proof and something you can re-use every year.
+Try making your own salt dough ornaments.
+With this easy recipe they are fail-proof and something you can re-use every year.